josbraden/ercot/README.md

 # Ercot

-Python scripts to pull Ercot power reports and store them in MySQL, so they can be displayed in Grafana dashboards
+Python scripts to pull Ercot power reports and store them in MySQL, so they can be displayed in Grafana dashboards.
+Functional, but lots of room for improvement since there's a lot of code duplication.

 ![Dashboard screenshot](./screenshot.png)